chenxingqiang/jax-ml/doc/modules/ensemble.rst

 :class:`KNeighborsClassifier` estimators, each built on random subsets of 50% of the samples and 50% of the features.

-    >>> from sklearn.ensemble import BaggingClassifier
+    >>> from xlearn.ensemble import BaggingClassifier
-    >>> from sklearn.neighbors import KNeighborsClassifier
+    >>> from xlearn.neighbors import KNeighborsClassifier
     >>> bagging = BaggingClassifier(KNeighborsClassifier(),
     ...                             max_samples=0.5, max_features=0.5)